Convention Agenda

 The Art of Listening Between the Lines in a Virtual World

-Instructor: Regina Carey · Location: Arcadia Ballroom, Lobby Level
+Instructor: Regina Carey & Bobby Hoffman · Location: Arcadia Ballroom, Lobby Level

-Advanced listening and communication skills: understand what clients aren’t saying, read between the lines, and respond with empathy and clarity to deepen relationships, improve sales conversations, and build long-term trust.
+Regina & Bobby will present a session on advanced listening and communication skills: understanding what clients aren’t saying overtly, reading between the lines, and responding with empathy and clarity.
+A strong fit for agents who want to deepen client relationships, improve sales conversations, and build long-term trust.

 10:30 – 11:30 AM